PaoloRibeca/KPop/README.md

 ca
 ```

+## 2. Quick start

-## 2. Overview of commands
+## 3. Overview of commands

 `KPop` comes as a number of different programs, which can be combined into complex workflows in a modular fashion.
 They are:
-* [`KPopCount`](#31-kpopcount).
+* [`KPopCount`](#41-kpopcount).
 It implements extraction of *k*-mer spectra from files containing sequences or sequencing reads (in FASTA format; and both single- and paired-end FASTQ format)
-* [`KPopCountDB`](#32-kpopcountdb).
+* [`KPopCountDB`](#42-kpopcountdb).
 It implements collection of *k*-mer spectra into binary databases, allowing the user to export the resulting objects as either binary files or text tables.
 Spectra can be transformed before export
-* [`KPopTwist`](#33-kpoptwist).
+* [`KPopTwist`](#43-kpoptwist).
 It implements the unsupervised generation of coordinate transformations (or "twisters") from databases of *k*-mer spectra.
 Each transformation is optimised for the database at hand, and turns ("twists") *k*-mer spectra into numerical vectors of a typically very much reduced dimensionality.
 The transformation can be stored as a binary object for future use
-* [`KPopTwistDB`](#34-kpoptwistdb).
+* [`KPopTwistDB`](#44-kpoptwistdb).
 It implements a number of operations on twisted spectra.
 It can: use an existing twister to twist *k*-mer spectra; generate databases of twisted spectra and output/input them as binary files or text tables; compute and summarise distances between twisted spectra; and more.

-## 3. Command line syntax
+## 4. Command line syntax

-### 3.1. `KPopCount`
+### 4.1. `KPopCount`

 This is the list of command line options available for the program `KPopCount`.
 You can visualise the list by typing
 ```bash